Life Insurance vs. Preneed Funeral Insurance: What’s the Difference?

 • Outdated beneficiaries cause delays.
 We frequently see situations where the listed beneficiary has passed away, and the policy hasn’t been updated.
 In those cases, all next of kin must agree and sign off to use the funds for funeral expenses, which can be emotionally and legally complicated.

-Preneed Funeral Insurance: A Simpler, Guaranteed Option
+Preneed Funeral Insurance: A Simpler, Secure, Price Protected

 In Summary: